abhiag2018/DeepT/preprocessing/README/README.md

 To run:
 	`sbatch run_deeptact_prep.sh <resume-session-id>`
 The session-id can be found with `nextflow log`.

+**NOTE** : Files store in code/storeDir are used for promoter and enhancer lists.

 # Input Parameters and Files